datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

    data trends they are interested.

 4. **Collaborate & share**: Being open-source, Phoenix allows contributors worldwide to enhance its capabilities—ensuring continued evolution and impact.
+As well as increasing the transparency and accessibility of social media analysis for a positive impact.

 ***